Rwandan genocide: Death toll and timeline

 The RPF was making slow but steady gains in the north and east of the country, ending the killings in each area occupied.
 The genocide was effectively ended during April in areas of Ruhengeri, Byumba, Kibungo and Kigali prefectures.
 The killings ceased during April in the akazu heartlands of western Ruhengeri and Gisenyi, as almost every Tutsi had been eliminated.
 Fearing retribution, many Hutus fled RPF-conquered areas.
 500,000 Kibungo residents walked over the bridge at Rusumo Falls into Tanzania in a few days at the end of April, and were accommodated in United Nations camps effectively controlled by ousted leaders of the Hutu regime, with the former prefect of Kibungo prefecture in overall control.

 In the remaining prefectures, killings grew increasingly sporadic throughout May and June; most Tutsi were already dead, and the interim government wished to rein in the growing anarchy and engage the population in fighting the RPF.
 On 23 June, around 2,500 soldiers entered southwestern Rwanda as part of the French-led United Nations Opération Turquoise.
 This was intended as a humanitarian mission, but the soldiers were not able to save significant numbers of lives.
 The genocidal authorities were overtly welcoming of the French, displaying the French flag on their own vehicles, but killing Tutsi who came out of hiding seeking protection.
 In July, the RPF completed their conquest of the country, with the exception of the zone occupied by Operation Turquoise.
 The RPF took Kigali on 4 July, and Gisenyi and the rest of the northwest on 18 July.
-The genocide was over, but as had occurred in Kibungo, the Hutu population fled en masse across the border, this time into Zaire, with Bagosora and the other leaders accompanying them.
+The genocide ended the following day, but as had occurred in Kibungo, the Hutu population fled en masse across the border, this time into Zaire, with Bagosora and the other leaders accompanying them.